DavidVentura/blog/blog/raw/disk/POST.md

 [^bootloader-filename]: The filename (or a fallback) _may_ be configured in some UEFI implementations, but you can't depend on it, so everyone uses the default.

-## TODO: FAT file listing?

-UEFI will load the bootloader[^bootloader], which is a [Portable Executable](https://en.wikipedia.org/wiki/Portable_Executable), from `\EFI\BOOT\BOOTX64.EFI` (in our case GRUB2) in memory and prepare to execute it.
+UEFI will load that file, which is a bootloader[^bootloader] (in our case, this is GRUB2) in [Portable Executable](https://en.wikipedia.org/wiki/Portable_Executable) format,  in memory and prepare to execute it.

-[^bootloader]: sometimes you don't need a bootloader, such as the [EFI Boot Stub](https://docs.kernel.org/admin-guide/efi-stub.html), UEFI applications or hobby kernels.
+[^bootloader]: sometimes you don't need a bootloader, such as when using the [EFI Boot Stub](https://docs.kernel.org/admin-guide/efi-stub.html), running UEFI applications or "hobby" kernels (which are usually UEFI applications).

 ### The bootloader

-In a UEFI system, the bootloader must be a [Position Independent Executable](https://en.wikipedia.org/wiki/Position-independent_code) (PIE).
+In a UEFI system, the bootloader must be a [Position Independent Executable](https://en.wikipedia.org/wiki/Position-independent_code) (PIE), as there is no guarantee of the physical address at which it will be loaded.

-When the bootloader is executed, it's still running in the UEFI environment, so it must be careful to not clobber any of UEFI's state, which is defined in a MemoryMap and can be obtained by calling the [GetMemoryMap](https://uefi.org/htmlspecs/ACPI_Spec_6_4_html/15_System_Address_Map_Interfaces/uefi-getmemorymap-boot-services-function.html) service.
+When the bootloader is executed, it's still running in the UEFI environment, so it must be careful to not clobber any of UEFI's state, which is defined in a `MemoryMap` and can be obtained by calling the [GetMemoryMap](https://uefi.org/htmlspecs/ACPI_Spec_6_4_html/15_System_Address_Map_Interfaces/uefi-getmemorymap-boot-services-function.html) service.

-Allocations should be performed with the [AllocatePages](https://uefi.org/specs/UEFI/2.10/07_Services_Boot_Services.html?highlight=getmemorymap#efi-boot-services-allocatepages) or [AllocatePool](https://uefi.org/specs/UEFI/2.10/07_Services_Boot_Services.html?highlight=getmemorymap#id16) boot services so UEFI has an up to date view on memory usage and does not clobber Grub's data.
+Allocations should be performed with the [AllocatePages](https://uefi.org/specs/UEFI/2.10/07_Services_Boot_Services.html?highlight=getmemorymap#efi-boot-services-allocatepages) or [AllocatePool](https://uefi.org/specs/UEFI/2.10/07_Services_Boot_Services.html?highlight=getmemorymap#id16) boot services so UEFI has an up to date view on memory usage and does not clobber GRUB's data.

-Once Grub is loaded, it will load its configuration from [a few pre-defined paths]().

-The configuration must be named "grub.cfg" and looks something like this:
+Once GRUB is loaded, it will load its configuration from `$PREFIX/grub.cfg` (prefix is set at build time) which looks something like this:

 ```
 search.fs_uuid 7ce5b857-b91e-4dab-a23c-44b631e6ebab root